How to Manage Domain Log Rotation in Plesk

 4. Tick the “Compress log files” checkbox.

-5. Add the email address to email log files after Plesk retrieves data from log files of web and FTP servers.
+5. Add the email address to the email log files after Plesk retrieves data from the log files of the web and FTP servers.

 8. Finally, click on the “Ok” button.